Millerrok/outstream/README.md

   <script data-outstream-aid="13694" data-outstream-width="400" data-outstream-mode="flash js" data-outstream-height="300" src="dist/outstream.js"></script>
 ```
 You are able to customize a player to suit your needs.
 Please, use the attribute `data-outstream-` for redefining options by default.
-List of available options presented below.
+List of available [*player options*](#user-content-player-options) presented below.

 ### Adding HTML markup
-As soon as you've got all the files downloaded and included in your page you just need to call constructor:
+As soon as you've got all files downloaded and included in your page you just need to call constructor:
 ```javascript
   new Outstream({
       aid: 13694,